Dublin

 Legal assistance

-The Ministerial Decree on Second Line Assistance, laying down the remuneration system for lawyers providing free legal assistance has not determined specific points for a lawyer’s intervention in the Dublin procedure at first instance with the Immigration Office.
-Of course, the general Judicial Code and Royal Decree provisions on free legal assistance can be applied and asylum seekers as such are entitled to a “pro-Deo” lawyer also with regard to the Dublin procedure.
-However, since assistance by a lawyer is not allowed during the Dublin interview, the general category of administrative procedures will not be applied by the bureau for legal assistance.
-There might, however, be analogy with the category of written legal advice if the lawyer intervenes in any other way (written or otherwise) at the Immigration Office with regard to a Dublin case.
+The Ministerial Decree on Second Line Assistance, laying down the remuneration system for lawyers providing free legal assistance, has not determined specific points for a lawyer’s intervention in the Dublin procedure at first instance with the Immigration Office.
+Of course, the general Judicial Code and Royal Decree provisions on free legal assistance can be applied, and asylum seekers are entitled to a “pro-Deo” lawyer regarding the Dublin procedure.
+However, since assistance by a lawyer is not allowed during the Dublin interview, the bureau will not apply the general category of administrative procedures for legal assistance.
+There might, however, be an analogy with the category of written legal advice if the lawyer intervenes in any other way (written or otherwise) at the Immigration Office concerning a Dublin case.

-With regard to the appeal, the general rules for free legal assistance in annulment and suspension petitions with the CALL apply (see section on Regular Procedure).
+Concerning the appeal, the general rules for free legal assistance in annulment and suspension petitions with the CALL apply (see the section on Regular Procedure: Legal Assistance).

 Suspension of transfers